IyiKuyoro/ckeditor5-code-snippet-plugin/README.md

 ## How to Use

 1) To make use of this plugin, you will need to setup your editor using the framework.
-If you have not done so, bellow are links to the respective frontend framework specific docs for this.
+If you have not done so, below are links to the respective frontend framework specific docs for this.
 I will recommend you use a custom editor rather than the build.

    - [Node](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/quick-start.html)
    - [Angular](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html#quick-start)